Ruby on Rails Translations with Human-Quality AI

 <button>Refresh</button>

-Hard-coded text like this won’t appear in your YAML file and can’t be translated.
+Hard-coded text won’t appear in your YAML file, which means it can’t be translated later.

 en: